kujenga/website/content/blog/go-mlp.md

 This may also facilitate iterations to support more complex types of neural networks, a possible topic for future posts.

-For this implementation we will favor clarity over optimizations, aligned with the goal of this project as a way to learn the details of how networks operate.
+For this implementation we will favor clarity and readability over efficiency optimizations, aligned with the goal of this project as a way to learn the details of how networks operate.

 Starting off, the primary struct controlling our network is the `MLP` struct, representing our Multi-Layer Perceptron, and is fairly simple.
 It holds an array